 Working with Data Connections

-The Data Connection Library (DCL) is a new type of document library in Microsoft Office SharePoint Server 2007 that allows applications such as Microsoft Office InfoPath 2007 and technologies like Excel Services to specify data connection settings using external files.
+The Data Connection Library (DCL) is a kind of document library in Microsoft SharePoint Server 2010 that enables applications such as Microsoft InfoPath 2010 and technologies such as Excel Services to specify data connection settings using external files.
 This provides several advantages:

 Reconfiguration: Data connection settings, such as database server locations, can be modified independently of the solutions that use them.

-Deployment to Different Environments: Test and production servers can specify different locations for data access and a form template will automatically use the server-specific location when published to that server.
+Deployment to Different Environments: Test and production servers can specify different locations for data access and a form template will automatically use the server-specific location when they are published to that server.

-Authentication: Using Office Single Sign-On, server administrators can specify alternative authentication credentials to be used by the server when processing a form for the browser.
+Authentication: Using Office Single Sign-On, server administrators can specify alternative authentication credentials to be used by the server when it processes a form for the browser.